sumitmalik51/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Hands-on lab/HOL step-by-step - Migrating Oracle to Azure SQL.md

 Duration: 45 minutes

 In this exercise, you will load a sample database supporting the application.
-Ensure that you installed Oracle XE, Oracle Data Access Components, and Oracle SQL Developer, as detailed in the Before the Hands-on Lab documents.
+Ensure that you installed Oracle XE, Oracle Data Access Components, and Oracle SQL Developer, as detailed in the [Before the Hands-on Lab document](Before%20the%20HOL%20-%20Migrating%20Oracle%20to%20Azure%20SQL%20and%20PostgreSQL.md).

 ### Task 1: Create the Northwind database in Oracle 18c XE